mavryk-network/mavryk-reward-distributor/readme.md

 ## Sample configuration

-Before running MRD, you need to configure it by adding your baker's address and payout settings.
+Before running MRD, you need to configure it by adding your validator's address and payout settings.
 The configuration file should be included in the `~/pymnt/cfg/` directory by default.
 You can use the following command to copy and modify the example configuration:

 ```bash